-I am a Lecturer in Comparative Politics at Augsburg University.
-In my current research, I study the political regulation of forced migrants’ access to health and healthcare across Europe.
+I am a Lecturer in Comparative Politics at the University of Augsburg, Germany.
+In my current research, I study the political regulation (and increasing politicisation) of forced migrants’ access to health and healthcare across Europe.
 My second main research project sheds light on the early institutional evolution of the European Parliament, especially in the area of European social policy, an area which early Members of the European Parliament used as a means to make European integration more tangible to the member state citizens, and simultaneously to present themselves as representatives of the citizens and their interests in European politics.
-As part of, and alongside, these two main projects, I focus in my research on the informal dimension of EU politics, the activism of EU supranational institutions, and the evolution of a European social dimension.
+As part of, and alongside, these two main projects, I focus in my research on the informal dimension of EU politics, especially in times of (poly)crisis; on the activism of EU supranational institutions; and on the evolution of a European social dimension.

 My work is located at the intersection of Political Science and History.
 In my research, I aim for a fruitful combination of political science and historiographical concepts, theories and methods.
 In so doing, I seek to contribute to bridging disciplinary borders in the genuinely interdisciplinary area of European studies.